lhenriquegomescamilo/CJE-prep/README.md

 ## Backlog

 Open to sugestions.
-The next step I'm gonna do is create a few job-configuration xml, to create jobs with jenkins-cli on the provision phase.
+A few:

+* Create example jobs on jenkins-cli
+* Create jenkins nodes (multiple enviroments?) - maybe use docker.

 ## Contributing